NOS-Gate: Queue-Aware Streaming IDS for Consumer Gateways under Timing-Controlled Evasion: NOS-Gate detector: mapping IDS to NOS dynamics

 We model each active directed flow \(i\) as a node in a contention structure with nonnegative weights \(W=[w_{ij}]\).
 Two flows are neighbours if they compete for the same gateway scheduling domain (uplink WFQ domain or a contention clique).
 The NOS graph-local input is retained:

 where \(g\) is a global coupling gain, \(L_{ij}\in\mathbb{Z}_{\ge 0}\) is an integer delay in windows, and \(S_{j,t}\) is an event surrogate emitted by flow \(j\) (defined below).
 In the main results we set \(g=0\) unless stated otherwise; coupling is evaluated in ablations.
-NOS-Gate updates all flows synchronously once per window.
-Since the neighbour surrogate $S_{j,t}$ is emitted at window $t$ and coupling is applied when advancing to $t{+}1$, the smallest realised coupling delay is one window.
-We therefore parameterise an \emph{additional} delay $\tau_{ij}\in\mathbb{Z}_{\ge 0}$ and define the implemented delay index as
+We update all flows synchronously once per window.
+Since the neighbour surrogate $S_{j,t}$ is emitted at window $t$ and is only available when advancing to $t{+}1$, the smallest realised coupling lag is one full window.
+We therefore parameterise an \emph{additional} delay $\tau_{ij}\in\mathbb{Z}_{\ge 0}$ beyond this inevitable pipeline delay and define $L_{ij}=1+\tau_{ij}$, so $\tau_{ij}=0$ corresponds to the minimum one-window lag.